enigmatronix13/Information-Security-Lab/Lab06/README.md

 ## Lab Exercises

-1. Try using the Elgammal, Schnor asymmetric encryption standard and verify the above steps.
-2. Try using the Diffie-Hellman asymmetric encryption standard and verify the above steps.
-3. Try the same in a client server-based scenario and record your observation and analysis.
+1. Implement and demonstrate the ElGamal and Schnorr digital signature schemes.
+Show the process of key generation, message signing, and signature verification to ensure data integrity and authenticity.

+2. Implement the Diffie–Hellman key exchange protocol, then use the derived shared key to create and verify digital signatures on exchanged messages.
+Demonstrate how the shared secret can be used to authenticate communication.

+3. Extend the above implementations into a client–server model using socket programming.
+In this setup, the client sends a signed message to the server, the server verifies the signature, and both record and analyze observations on message integrity, authenticity, and possible attack scenarios.

 ## Additional Exercises